 Web development roles

 An IT career switch may have been on your mind for many years – but demand is higher than ever before.
 This is largely thanks to our changing working practices in the wake of COVID.
-Specifically, with more people working remotely, there is higher demand for new software and app development.
+Specifically, with more people working remotely, there is a higher demand for new software and app development.
 With some salaries marked as high as £52,000 per year, web development is a lucrative choice.

 Again, web development is a relatively ‘futureproof’ skill as the demand for digital increases.
 Many recruiters talk of the “global web developer shortage”, so if you are looking to train in this area, start now while salaries are high!